allydunham/dms_mutations/meta/dm_file_spec.md

         * This is currently applied to fields ending in '\_seq', which as most likely to be long
     * \#\* indicates a list entry, with the leading line in the same format this is read into an array like structure rather than concatenated
 * pdb\_id is a list entry of pdb(:chain) for each related pdb entry

+## Version 2.0.1
+* Changed version number scheme so as not to be confused for a number
+* corresponds to major.minor.clarification type changes
+* Major changes are breaking